jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

     url: https://www.ntu.edu.sg/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests lie in improving the performance/efficiency of artificial intelligence (AI) powered Internet of things (IoT) systems.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Artificial Intelligence of Things (AIoT)
-  - Computational Linguistics
+  - Cyber-physical System
-  - Information Retrieval
+  - Smartphone Sensing

 # Education to show in About widget
 education: